Making a Will with Harold G Walker Solicitors

 Yes, special wording can be included if there is an intention to marry so that your Will is not revoked.

 Will my Will be revoked on divorce?

-No but your ex-spouse will be treated as though they have died before you so they will not benefit.
-However, this does not happen until the decree absolute is granted so you should consider making a new Will on separation if you do not wish your spouse to benefit either under your existing Will or under the rules of intestacy.
+No, but your ex-spouse will be treated as though they have died before you so they will not benefit.
+However, this does not happen until the decree absolute is granted so you should consider making a new Will on separation, especially f you do not wish your spouse to benefit either under your existing Will or under the rules of intestacy.

 Will my Will cover property abroad?

 Your UK Will may not cover land and buildings situated in other countries including Scotland and Ireland so you should take advice in the country where the property is situated.

 Can I change my Will?